 Abyssal plains cover about half of the world’s ocean bottoms and yet, their biodiversity remain poorly known.
 The abyss is often referred to as a biodiversity desert due to its harsh environmental conditions, such as lack of light, extreme pressure, low temperature and scarcity of food.
 However brittle stars, a very diverse group of marine invertebrates abundant in the deep-sea, colonized this environment several times independently, highlighting their strong adaptive abilities.

-In my current project, I am investigating the molecular mechanisms underlying deep-sea adaptation in brittle stars using genomic methods (e.g. de novo genome assembly & annotation, whole-genome resequencing, exon-capture).
-By investigating different bathymetric transitions and spanning a wide phylogenetic range (from the within-species to the between-family resolution), I intend to obtain a comprehensive overview of the different adaptation mechanisms involved.
+In this project, I investigated the molecular mechanisms underlying deep-sea adaptation in brittle stars using genomic methods (e.g. de novo genome assembly & annotation, whole-genome resequencing, exon capture).
+By investigating different bathymetric transitions and spanning a wide phylogenetic range (from the within-species to the between-family resolution), I obtained a comprehensive overview of the different adaptation mechanisms involved.

 This project has received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Sklodowska-Curie grant agreement No 797326.